 Broad Institute–ISF Partnership for Cell Circuit Research

-The Broad Institute-ISF Partnership for Circuit Research, centered at the Observatory, brings together Broad and Israeli scientists to tackle major challenges in cell circuitry.
-This program harnesses the expertise of Israeli scientists in computational and systems biology research to enhance and complement the Observatory effort.
+The Broad Institute-ISF Partnership for Circuit Research, centered at the KCO, brings together Broad and Israeli scientists to tackle major challenges in cell circuitry.
+This program harnesses the expertise of Israeli scientists in computational and systems biology research to enhance and complement the KCO effort.
 The program is managed in close partnership with the Israel Science Foundation (ISF).

 The program consists of three components:

 The KCO provides direct funding for collaborative projects involving Israeli and Broad scientists.
 Collaborative projects will leverage experimental and/or computational expertise in circuitry research, empowering researchers to pursue joint projects in mammalian cells.

 Project selection.
 Projects are proposed jointly by a Broad lab and an Israeli lab to ensure tight collaboration.
 Selection criteria include combination of scientific excellence, relevance of the research plan to the KCO mission of circuit research, and appropriate research environment in the Israeli and KCO labs.
 A selection committee that includes representatives from the Broad and the Israeli academic community will choose the collaborative projects.
 Most applications are expected to be for a one-year project, with the limited possibility of a one-year competitive renewal under appropriate circumstances.

 Funding.
 The available funding will be used to cover costs at the Broad lab and in the Israeli lab, with approximately 50% going to each.
 Funds will also budget for travel expenses and accommodations for visiting scientists.